The geometric diagonal of the special linear algebraic cobordism: Introduction

 The computation of various cobordism rings was one of the main directions of research in homotopy theory in the 1960s.
 The reason why it is connected to algebraic topology is the link between cobordism theories and Thom spectra, known as the Pontryagin--Thom construction.
 In modern terms, it states that the cobordism theory $\Omega^G_*$ as a generalized homology theory is isomorphic to the generalized homology theory represented by the Thom spectrum $\mathrm{M}G$.
 Therefore, the computation of the respective cobordism ring is equivalent to the study of the homotopy groups of a spectrum, which is a problem of stable homotopy theory.

 The simplest of cobordism theories, unoriented cobordism, was the subject of Thom's seminal paper \cite{Thom}, who completely calculated the ring $\pi_*(\mathrm{MO})$.
-In the complex case, Milnor \cite{Mil60} and Novikov \cite{Nov0} obtain a complete description of the unitary cobordism ring $\pi_*(\MU)$, and later on, Quillen prove that this ring is isomorphic to the coefficient ring of the universal formal group law \cite{Quillen}.
+In the complex case, Milnor \cite{Mil60} and Novikov \cite{Nov0} obtained a complete description of the unitary cobordism ring $\pi_*(\MU)$, and later on, Quillen proved that this ring is isomorphic to the coefficient ring of the universal formal group law \cite{Quillen}.
 These results led to the emergence of the Adams--Novikov spectral sequence and the chromatic point of view, which have contributed immensely to the study of the stable homotopy category, see \cite{Ra04}.
 The description of the oriented cobordism ring $\pi_*(\mathrm{MSO})$ was treated by Novikov \cite{Nov0, Nov} (the ring structure modulo torsion) and by Wall \cite{Wall} (completely).
-For this purpose Wall introduces the cobordism theory of manifolds with $\RP^1$-reduction, which sits in between oriented and unoriented cobordism theories.
-In \cite{CF} Conner and Floyd used this idea in the unitary context to introduce cobordism theory of complex manifolds with $\CP^1$-reduction $\pi_*(\W)$.
-As an application, they compute cobordism ring of manifolds with a stable special unitary structure $\pi_*(\MSU)$ (see also \cite{CLP}, \cite{CP23} for a more modern exposition).
+For this purpose, Wall introduced the cobordism theory of manifolds with $\RP^1$-reduction, which sits in between oriented and unoriented cobordism theories.
+In \cite{CF}, Conner and Floyd used this idea in the unitary context, introducing the cobordism theory of complex manifolds with $\CP^1$-reduction $\pi_*(\W)$.
+As an application, they computed the cobordism ring of manifolds with a stable special unitary structure $\pi_*(\MSU)$ (see also \cite{CLP}, \cite{CP23} for a more modern exposition).
 The latter two constructions are the main topological insights for this paper.
-All of the above calculations are written uniformly in Stong's book \cite{Sto}.
+All of the above calculations are presented uniformly in Stong's book \cite{Sto}.